forfudan/MojoMiji/src/miji/index.md

 ::: warning Notes

-This Miji is compatible with Mojo v25.5 (2025-08-05).
+This Miji is compatible with Mojo v0.25.6 (2025-09-22).

-For the example programs in this Miji, you can find them in the [GitHub repository](https://github.com/forfudan/my-first-mojo-project).
+For the example programs featured in this Miji, you can find them in the [GitHub repository](https://github.com/forfudan/my-first-mojo-project).

 :::